 Entries should be submitted via email attachment to firstname.lastname@example.org (please ensure that it is attached as either a Microsoft Word or PDF file, and is titled in the format ‘Last Name, First Name’).
 The email should contain your full name, school, date of birth and a declaration of any assistance you received from teachers or tutors.

 The essays will be judged individually and the shortlist, runners up, and winner will be announced in September.
-The author of the winning essay will also receive £50; the two runners up will receive £25 each.
+Prizes TBA.

 Please also observe that by entering you agree to the terms and conditions listed below:

-- Only students studying in sixth form or below (graduating in 2018 or later) or any international equivalent are eligible.
+Only students who have not started an undergraduate degree can enter.
 Please note that you do not have to be studying in the UK to enter.